wmbusmeters/wmbusmeters/README.md

 rtlwmbus:<commandline>, to specify the entire background process command line.

-stdin:raw, to read raw binary telegrams from stdin.
+stdin, to read raw binary telegrams from stdin.

-telegrams.txt:raw, to read raw wmbus telegrams from this file.
+telegrams.txt, to read raw wmbus telegrams from this file.

 stdin:rtlwmbus, to read telegrams formatted using the rtlwmbus format from stdin.

+telegrams.msg:rtlwmbus, to read rtlwmbus formatted telegrams from this file.

-simulation_abc.txt, to read telegrams from the file expecting the same format that is the output from --logtelegrams.
+simulation_abc.txt, to read telegrams from the file (which has a name beginning with simulation_) expecting the same format that is the output from --logtelegrams.
+This format also supports replay with timing.

 As meter quadruples you specify: